M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/index.md

 `SaveProperty` updates a property value both in memory *and* on the M-Files server.
 Multiple calls to `SaveProperty` are discouraged as this will result in many calls back and forth to the server, which will adversely affect performance.
 Instead, call `SetProperty` multiple times, then call `SaveProperties` once all changes have been made.

-<p class="note">SaveProperties will deal with calling <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetAllProperties.html">SetAllProperties</a> or <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperties.html">SetProperties</a> in the API as appropriate, depending on whether the class of the object is specified in the change set.</p>
+SaveProperties will deal with calling <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetAllProperties.html">SetAllProperties</a> or <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperties.html">SetProperties</a> in the API as appropriate, depending on whether the class of the object is specified in the change set.
+{:.note}

-<p class="note warning">Calling <code class="highlighter-rouge">SaveProperty</code> forces the internal <code class="highlighter-rouge">Properties</code> collection to be re-loaded from the server.
-Any changes made to the collection (e.g. by calling <code class="highlighter-rouge">SetProperty</code>) will be lost by this call.</p>
+Calling `SaveProperty` forces the internal `Properties` collection to be re-loaded from the server.
+Any changes made to the collection (e.g. by calling `SetProperty`) will be lost by this call.
+{:.note.warning}

 ### SetCreatedBy and SetModifiedBy